Xen0pp/LinK/FIREBASE_AUTHENTICATION_SETUP.md

-# Firebase Authentication Setup - LinK Project
+# 🔥 Firebase Authentication Setup Guide

 ## 🔥 Overview
 Your LinK project now has a complete Firebase authentication system configured with your project credentials: